drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Structure Activity Relationships (SAR)
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-When a new type of active compound is discovered the chemist through alterations in its molecular structure, attempts to produce new compounds with similar, perhaps improved activity, or with other valuable active properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/structure-activity-relationships-sar-6b14c995'><i class='fa fa-play' aria-hidden='true'></i></button>When a new type of active compound is discovered the chemist through alterations in its molecular structure, attempts to produce new compounds with similar, perhaps improved activity, or with other valuable active properties.
 At a given stage the effects observed are interpreted in terms of structural variations, which are then used to decide which modifications to consider next.
 Relating biological activities to molecular structures is known as structure-activity relationships (SAR).
 *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.